AlexEMG/DLC-Cajal-Course/content/Day3_Lectures.md

 - put more stuff on benchmarking
 - update to Goal for the end of the day

+DLC-live also provides a convenient API for combining animal pose estimation with other tasks.
+For example, DLC-live was used here in combination with MegaDetector to estimate the pose of animals detected in camera trap data.
+You can see a demo [here](https://huggingface.co/spaces/DeepLabCut/MegaDetector_DeepLabCut) and inspect the code further [here](https://huggingface.co/spaces/DeepLabCut/MegaDetector_DeepLabCut/tree/main).

 TODO_TA: Any other recommendations for content for this module?